 Edge support will be better with the firmer two models and worse with the softer two models.
 In general, softer coil mattresses just tend to have worse edge support than their firmer counterparts.

 The edge support on Midnight and Dusk isn’t great, but it’s not terrible.
 The bottom line is that edge support is not a reason to get a Helix mattress.
-If you’re truly worried about it, go for a king size.
+If you’re truly worried about it, go for a king size or get a firmer model.

 There’s a heck of a lot to like with Helix, and it’s hard to poke holes in their business model.
 It makes a lot of sense to run consumers through a questionnaire to match them up with the appropriate mattress.
 And the mattresses themselves are well-made, durable, and very comfortable.